neelsmith/BiblicalHebrew.jl/docs/src/utils.md

-# APIs

-## Generic utilities for working with strings and characters
+# Generic utilities for working with strings and characters

 ```@docs
 Hebrew.codept